 Using Recrystallized Silicon Carbide in Filtration

-Recrystallized silicon carbide is an advanced engineered ceramic comprised of more than 99% silicon carbide (SiC), which has been consolidated at temperatures above 2000°C (3992°F).
+Recrystallized silicon carbide is an advanced engineered ceramic comprised of more than 99% silicon carbide (SiC), which is consolidated at temperatures above 2000°C (3992°F).
 Thermal processing of such intensity induces the sublimation of finer silicon carbide particles and their condensation at the boundaries of larger, interlocking grains.
 This low-density arrangement results in an open porosity structure of more than 40%, representing enhanced permeability with the exceptional inherent chemical and mechanical characteristics of silicon carbide.

-Ceramic membranes fabricated from silicon carbide display the benefits of outstanding thermal stability, thermal shock resistance, and weak organic matter adsorption.
+Ceramic membranes and filters fabricated from silicon carbide display the benefits of outstanding thermal stability, thermal shock resistance, and weak organic matter adsorption.
 Both cross flow and dead-end filtration technologies with recrystallized silicon carbide ceramic membranes exhibit reduced fouling with easy clean-in-place procedures and low backwash liquid consumption.
-High-temperature and chemically aggressive water, slurries, solvents, and cleaning solutions can be recirculated through the microfiltration membrane without risk of substantial corrosion to the ceramic membrane.
-These characteristics translate to improved operating conditions in terms of productivity, membrane lifetime, permeate quality, respect to the environment, and OPEX.
+High-temperature and chemically aggressive gaseous emissions, water, slurries, solvents, and cleaning solutions can be filtered through the microfiltration membrane or media without risk of substantial corrosion to the material.
+These characteristics translate to improved operating conditions in terms of productivity, membrane or filter lifetime, filtrate quality, respect to the environment, and OPEX.

 Crystar® filtration can improve the throughput of high-value products, for instance in the food and beverage or chemical industries.
 It can also improve the safety and quality of swimming pool water, with a demonstrable reduction in harmful biological compounds that contribute to pool closure risks, unpleasant odors, and irritation.
-These ceramic membranes are also improving the capacities of drinking water production and industrial wastewater reuse.
+These ceramic membranes and filters are also improving the capacities of drinking water production and industrial wastewater reuse, as well as enhancing air purification processes.

 Explore our Crystar® filtration products below to find out more about how recrystallized silicon carbide is changing the world of air and liquid microfiltration.